Most Talked-About Controversies Linked to Laura Ingraham

 1984: Controversial articles in The Dartmouth Review

-In 1984, during her tenure as editor-in-chief of The Dartmouth Review, Laura Ingraham wrote several controversial articles, including publishing a transcript of a Gay Students Association meeting with the names of attendees.
+In 1984, while editor-in-chief of The Dartmouth Review, Laura Ingraham published a transcript of a Gay Students Association meeting, including the names of attendees, leading to criticism.

 September 2017: Criticized Trump on DREAMer amnesty

-In September 2017, Laura Ingraham criticized Donald Trump amid reports that he was considering an agreement with Democrats on amnesty for approximately 800,000 DREAMers.
+In September 2017, Laura Ingraham criticized President Trump for considering an agreement with Democrats on amnesty for DREAMers.

-In February 2018, Laura Ingraham told NBA players LeBron James and Kevin Durant to "shut up and dribble" after James criticized comments by Donald Trump.
-Ingraham later defended her statement by referencing her 2003 book.
+In February 2018, Laura Ingraham told NBA players LeBron James and Kevin Durant to "shut up and dribble" after James criticized Trump.
+This statement was later criticized.

-February 2018: Warning to Trump Against Gun Control Support
+February 2018: Warning to Trump on Gun Control

-In February 2018, Laura Ingraham warned Trump not to support gun control, following comments he made after the Stoneman Douglas High School shooting.
+In February 2018, Laura Ingraham warned Donald Trump not to support gun control after comments he made following the Stoneman Douglas High School shooting.

-March 2018: Advertiser Boycott After Ridiculing David Hogg
+March 2018: Advertiser Boycott After David Hogg Criticism

-In March 2018, Laura Ingraham's show faced a boycott by 27 sponsors after she ridiculed David Hogg, a survivor of the Stoneman Douglas High School shooting, for supposedly complaining about college rejections.
+In March 2018, Laura Ingraham's show was boycotted by 27 sponsors after she ridiculed David Hogg, a survivor of the Stoneman Douglas High School shooting, for complaining about college rejections.

-On June 18, 2018, Laura Ingraham defended the Trump administration's "zero-tolerance" family separation policy, comparing the children's facilities to "summer camps" that "resemble boarding schools".
+On June 18, 2018, Laura Ingraham defended the Trump administration's "zero-tolerance" family separation policy and compared the children's facilities to "summer camps".

-In July 2018, Laura Ingraham harshly criticized Republican congressman Kevin Yoder after he expressed support for a Democratic bill that rolled back Attorney General Jeff Sessions' order regarding asylum seekers.
+In July 2018, Laura Ingraham criticized Republican congressman Kevin Yoder for supporting a Democratic bill rolling back Attorney General Jeff Sessions' order on asylum for those fleeing domestic abuse or gang violence.

-In August 2018, Laura Ingraham stated that in some parts of the country, "the America we know and love doesn't exist anymore" due to massive demographic changes.
+In August 2018, Laura Ingraham stated that "some parts of the country it does seem like the America we know and love doesn't exist anymore" due to "massive demographic changes".

-October 2018: Companies Continue to Shun Ingraham's Show Despite Increased Ratings
+October 2018: Companies Continued to Shun Ingraham's Show Despite Ratings Increase

-As of October 2018, companies were continuing to shun Laura Ingraham's show despite increased ratings following the boycott.
+As of October 2018, companies were continuing to shun Laura Ingraham's show despite the increased ratings after the boycott.

 October 2018: Urged audience to vote Republican

-In October 2018, Laura Ingraham urged her audience to vote Republican in the upcoming midterm elections, saying that Democrats "want to replace you, the American voters, with newly amnestied citizens and an ever-increasing number of chain migrants."
+In October 2018, Laura Ingraham urged her audience to vote Republican in the upcoming midterm elections.

-In May 2019, Laura Ingraham showed a graphic on her show of "prominent voices censored on social media", which included Paul Nehlen, known for anti-Semitic remarks.
+In May 2019, Laura Ingraham showed a graphic on her show of "prominent voices censored on social media", including Paul Nehlen, who was known for anti-Semitic remarks.

-June 2019: Dismissal of D-Day Interview Delay Reports
+June 2019: Dismissal of Trump Interview Delay Reports

-June 2019: Spread claims about asylum seekers carrying Ebola
+June 2019: Unsubstantiated claims about asylum seekers and Ebola

 In June 2019, Laura Ingraham spread unsubstantiated claims that asylum seekers to the United States may carry the Ebola virus.